ingenico-zanetti/BMDLensController/README.md

 OK
 ```

-Notice setpoint are internally stored as 10 times the value: 5.6 is internally 56 ; the value is an unsigned 16-bit value, so the range is 0.0 to 6553.5 inclusive.
+Notice setpoints are internally stored as 10 times the value: 5.6 is internally 56 ; the value is an unsigned 16-bit value, so the range is 0.0 to 6553.5 inclusive.
 This should be enough for any lens having realistic settings ; if you have a focal length beyond 6.5535 meters, this might be an issue.
 For focus, the provided setpoints in the FW use the following conventions:
 - setpoint are in meters (they often are written in both feet and meters on the lens)
 - 999.0 is infinity (spot-on in the middle of the symbol)
 - 999.9 is beyond infinity (the maximum reachable optical/mechanical position)
-This has the poor side effect of rendering interpolated setpoints useless beyond the last actual setpoint (10m on the lenses I had access to) ; focus is meant to be driven is relative moves anyway (timed or ADC) or absolute values that have been already stored for a later use.
+This has the poor side effect of rendering interpolated setpoints useless beyond the last actual setpoint (10m on the lenses I had access to) ; focus is meant to be driven in relative moves anyway (timed or ADC) or absolute values that have been already stored for a later use.
 Once your are satisfied with your new setting(s), use AT&W to have them stored in Flash.

 Each servo has 3 settings: